commitd/invest-server/documentation/docs/server.dev-maven.md

   </dependencyManagement>
 ```

-Whilst we don't generally use non-production versions of Spring, you can add these repositories to ensure that you can pick the any version of Invest without worrying about the underlying Spring versions we are using (at least from a dependency resolution perspective).
+Whilst we don't generally use non-production versions of Spring, you can add these repositories to ensure that you can pick any version of Invest without worrying about the underlying Spring versions we are using (at least from a dependency resolution perspective).

 ```xml
    <repositories>